ismet55555/yojenkins/docs/source/support.md

 As of now, your financial sponsorship is important to me because it gives me the affirmation to keep pushing code into the public view.
-Although these sponsorships probably will not make me a ton of money or let me quit my day job any time soon, they will give me that additional motivation and drive to contribute to the open source community!
+Although these sponsorships probably will not make me a ton of money or let me quit my day job any time soon, it will give me the additional motivation and drive to contribute to the open source community.